 If we live long enough, will our brains one day simply “max out” and run out of room, and if not, why not?
 Are memories formed and stored differently in the brain as we age?
 How does the way in which memories are linked over time affect what we remember?
 What role does sleep play in linking memories across time?

 These are some of the captivating—and complex— questions about learning and memory we’re exploring in our lab.
 We use a multi-level approach integrating molecular, cellular, circuit-level, and behavioral techniques to investigate the dynamic nature of memory.
 Our primary research themes include memory capacity, temporal memory-linking, and sleep and memory.
 We’re studying the strategies the brain uses to optimize its capacity for storage; how prior learning influences future behavior; and why emotions may alter memories while we sleep.
 Building and sharing novel tools and technologies to help answer these and evolving questions in neuroscience is an exciting part of our lab’s work.
-While much of our research has focused on the hippocampus, we are also exploring the role of the amygdala and medial prefrontal cortex in our memory paradigms.
 We’re passionate about the open-source movement and committed to building a collaborative and generous neuroscience community.

 The human brain is more powerful and more complex than any supercomputer in existence.
 Yet, how the brain processes, stores, and retrieves information at such massive scale over the course of a lifetime remains a mystery.
 Understanding these processes has profound implications not only for neuroscience, but for computer science, as well.
 In our lab, we’re investigating how the brain optimizes its capacity for memory storage and efficiency and how these processes may change over time.
 We observe and manipulate both neural activity and behavior in mice as they are living, learning, and aging to understand the versatile strategies the brain uses to encode, store, and retrieve memories across the lifespan.